-- Add a text alternative to all of your images.
+- Add a text alternative to your images describing the image

-Alternative (or ‘alt’) text is a written replacement for an image, not an addition to it.
-This means that the text should describe the image and give the same information that the image would if seen.
-This isn’t always easy and people don’t always agree on what the ‘same’ information is.
+For images, the alt text should describe the image and give the same information as the image would if seen.
+This isn’t always easy, and people don’t always agree on what the ‘same’ information is.
 Ask yourself: what does the picture convey?

 If the image is your company logo, your company name is a good bet.
 If the image is of text, replicate the text exactly.
 For all other images, describe the image helpfully and succinctly: we don’t need to know it’s a picture of 17,387 trees if the word ‘forest’ will serve the same purpose.

-Tests and CAPTCHAs that would be undermined by text alternatives don’t need them.
-Although if you do use CAPTCHA, use one with an audio alternative or add your contact details somewhere close by to help your users if they get stuck.
+If you do use CAPTCHA, use one with an audio alternative and add your contact details somewhere close by to help your users if they get stuck.